 What will my first session be like?

-For your first appointment, you will fill out a health history and consent form, so be sure to arrive 10-15 minutes early.
+For your first appointment, you will fill out a health history and consent form, so be sure to ARRIVE 10-15 MINUTES EARLY FOR YOUR FIRST APPOINTMENT.
 We will discuss your goals for each session and develop a plan to meet your needs.
-Sessions (time spent on the table) last for 45-105 minutes.
+Sessions (time spent on the table) last for 45-90 minutes.
 I highly encourage clients to voice their needs as they arise in the massage setting, whether that is for deeper or lighter pressure, different draping, a change in temperature, a blanket, or to stop the session entirely.

 When Should I Get A Massage?